carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 is a plain-text human- and machine readable citation information metadata for software and datasets.
 The text files contain standardized fields and use the [YAML](https://en.wikipedia.org/wiki/YAML) serialization language.
-These fields are listed in a `CITATION.cff` text file, including but not limited to authors, title, version, identifiers and type.
+These fields are listed in a `CITATION.cff` text file, including but not limited to authors, title, version, identifiers, and type.
 Type is currently restricted to software and dataset.
 While lessons are neither software nor a dataset, the metadata collected in the CFF file represents well everything needed in order to also cite lesson materials.

 Popular tools and platforms like GitHub, Zenodo, and Zotero integrate with